 More information about Italy

 ITALY: Get inspired by the most beautiful places in Italy.
+Or head to the north of Italy, which is full of beautiful nature, history and attractions.

 Read even more tips on travelling in Italy.

-Summary: Best Things to do in Pisa, Italy
+Summary: Things to do in Pisa, Italy

 Among the most beautiful sights in Pisa is the Piazza dei Miracoli with its Leaning Tower, imposing cathedral and baptistery.
 These are the places for which tourists from all over the world come here.
 But there are other places to see in Pisa – the historic centre with Piazza dei Cavalieri and the Church of Santa Maria della Spina.